MHD Turbulence: A Biased Review: A Reconnection Primer

 First, let us note that, instead of \exref{eq:flux_bal}, we may follow \citet{kulsrud05book} and start our consideration of an SP sheet by stating that the width of the sheet must be equal to the typical distance that the field lines would diffuse resistively in the direction ($x$) transverse to the upstream field (which points in $y$) over the time that it takes the plasma to transit through the sheet and be ejected out of it, viz., \beq \delta \sim (\eta \tout)^{1/2},\quad \tout \sim \frac{\ell}{u_y} \hence \delta \sim \lt(\frac{\eta\ell}{u_y}\rt)^{1/2} \sim \frac{\ell}{\sqrt{S_\ell}}\lt(\frac{\vAy}{u_y}\rt)^{1/2}, \eeq which is the same expression as~\exref{eq:flow_bal}.

 LV99, as interpreted by \citet{eyink11rec},\footnote{For the connoisseurs, there is, in fact, not complete equivalence between the argument of LV99 and its interpretation by \citet{eyink11rec}.
-The former paper and many of its successors believe that their stochastic-reconnection mechanism can only work in 3D, because magnetic-field lines are too topologically constrained in 2D.
+The former paper, together with many of its successors and citers, believe that their stochastic-reconnection mechanism can only work in~3D, because magnetic-field lines are too topologically constrained in 2D.
 For \citet{eyink11rec}, there is no problem in 2D as Lagrangian trajectories in 2D MHD turbulence still separate quickly. \citet{loureiro09} did report fast reconnection in an SP sheet buffeted by 2D turbulence; \citet{kulpadybel10} disagreed.
-I am not aware of the issue having been looked into since then.} argue that if the sheet is embedded in a turbulent environment, $\delta$ should instead be calculated as the distance by which two magnetic field lines initially starting arbitrarily close-by, separate after time $\tout$, and that this distance is the same as the distance by which two Lagrangian fluid particles separate.
+A recent study by \citet{sun22} sides with \citet{loureiro09} but reports a scaling of the reconnection rate with the injected turbulent power that is less strong than the $\eps^{1/2}$ originating from \exref{eq:eyink} and explained in detail in what follows.
+Note that a key (if possibly not sole) role in the acceleration of reconnection by turbulence in both \citet{loureiro09} and \citet{sun22} appeared to be played by the formation of plasmoids, encouraged by turbulence and thus setting in at a lower critical Lundquist number than in a laminar SP sheet [see~\exref{eq:Sc}].
+Thus, it is possible that what they see is, in fact, the kind of fast reconnection described in~\apref{app:uls}.} argue that if the sheet is embedded in a turbulent environment, $\delta$ should instead be calculated as the distance by which two magnetic field lines initially starting arbitrarily close-by, separate after time $\tout$, and that this distance is the same as the distance by which two Lagrangian fluid particles separate.
 It is this identification between stochastic particle trajectories and field lines that requires all the work contained in \citet{eyink09,eyink11dynamo}.
 In formal terms, he is able to prove that, in the presence of resistivity, the magnetic field at any point in space and time is an average over those realisations of a certain random field that end up at that point after evolving as ``virtual'' magnetic fields ``frozen'' into a stochastic flow that is the superposition of the Lagrangian turbulent velocity field and a white noise with the diffusion constant $\eta$.
-However small is $\eta$, such fields diverge in the same way as Lagrangian trajectories do. \citet{eyink13} successfully tested this proposition in a large numerical simulation of MHD turbulence.
+However small is $\eta$, such fields diverge in the same way as Lagrangian trajectories do. \citet{eyink13} successfully tested this proposition in a large numerical simulation of MHD turbulence.\footnote{\citet{eyink15} takes another look at this topic, this time explaining in some mathematical detail how inertial-range motions and fields can be ``coarse-grained'' and shown to be subject to a kind of renormalised rate of reconnection controlled only by ideal MHD dynamics.
+The main idea is, I believe, as I summarised it in~\secref{sec:stoch}---admittedly, in a simplistic, ``coarse-grained'' way.}